Inhalant Addiction: Signs, Treatment Resources, And Prevention Guidelines

 The 3 categories of signs of inhalant addiction are behavioral, physical, and psychological changes.

-- People struggling with inhalant addiction have physical symptoms like sores around the mouth, red or runny eyes and nose, and the appearance of disorientation or stupor.
+Withdrawal from social, recreational, or work activities. | Physical symptoms like sores around the mouth, red or runny eyes and nose, and signs of disorientation or stupor. | Signs of confusion or difficulty concentrating. |

 What Are The Causes Of Inhalant Addiction?